1. Introduction

 A common processing of the data is its aggregation.
 The aggregation consists in splitting the data into subsets, then computing summary statistics for each, and returning the result in a convenient form.
 Visual predictive checks are typical plots where such method is useful.

-class is a helper class that
+The AggregationSummary class is a helper class that

 simplifies the use of aggregation methods on the data.
 The

-class AggregationSummary
+R6 class AggregationSummary automates the

 computation of multiple summary statistics of the raw data produced at